juliosueiras/resume/README.md

 # Resume
 My Resume

-written in $Latex$ and used resume document style package
+written in LaTex and used resume document style package